 Shrink/Reduce/Resize LVM Physical Volume on Kubuntu 14.04 Trusty LTS

-You are Welcome!
-The Tutorial Shows You Step-by-Step How to Reduce/Shrink/Resize a LVM/LVM2 Physical Volume to Free Up Space on Kubuntu 14.04 Trusty Tahr LTS i386/amd64 Linux Desktop.
+How to Reduce/Shrink/Resize a LVM/LVM2 Physical Volume to Free Up Space on Kubuntu 14.04 Trusty Tahr LTS GNU/Linux desktop – Step by step Tutorial.

 After to have Shrinked the LVM Logical Volume the Problem is: Where is Located the Free Space into the Physical LVM Volume…